Summer Strings Camp

 CAMP DIRECTOR & VIOLIN FACULTY

-Nashville-based violinist Hoi Ting Davidson holds a BM from the Eastman School of Music and a MM from the University of Texas at Austin where she was concertmaster and concertino soloist with the UT Symphony Orchestra.
+Nashville and Chicago-based violinist Hoi Ting Davidson is an active performer and educator across multiple genres.
+With a background in classical performance, Davidson holds a BM from the Eastman School of Music and a MM from the University of Texas at Austin where she was concertmaster and concertino soloist with the UT Symphony Orchestra.

 Andrew Dunlap